Ard3ny/ard3ny.github.io/_posts/2025-01-07-Turn-ZFS-mirror-to-RAIDZ.md

 We can see drive "wwn-0x5000c500f7dc72e5 -> ../../sdg" doesn't have a partition as the only one.

-> Uou drives will probably have different name so adjust grep accordingly.
+> Your drives will probably have different name so adjust grep accordingly.
 {: .prompt-tip }

 > This process is very dangerous and can lead to complete data loss.
 Since data is copied from a single drive, if that drive fails, all data is gone.
 Additionally, the copying process stresses the drive, increasing the likelihood of failure.